I wanted to tell you about one positive experience in mentoring and discipling.

 If I had to be absent for any reason, the summary of the chapter, the previous discussion and the questions were there for the designated leader of that day.

-we really do have all we need in Christ!
+It's a long, slow road!
+Thankfully, we really do have all we need in Christ! |

 In this way all the different ladies in our group (from 4 to 11 depending on the day!) were able to follow the book, work on it themselves, discuss together the ideas and share their own experiences, de-dramatize what witnessing and evangelisation are, and support each other as they started to try and put it all into practice.
 Plus several women developed other skills in thinking of how to present ideas so others will understand and how to lead a group and prepare a study/discussion.